⚡ Quick answer

 +

-Japanese auction sheets are reliable because they are created by independent licensed inspectors employed by the auction house — not the seller.
+Japanese auction sheets are created by independent JAAI-certified inspectors employed by the auction house — not the seller.
 The inspector has no financial interest in the sale outcome.
-The nationally standardised grading system is consistently applied across all houses.
+The nationally standardised grading system is consistently applied across all registered houses.
 The record is permanently archived.
 This structural independence is what distinguishes Japanese documentation from any other used car market worldwide.

 Who can buy at Japanese car auctions?